cloudflare/cloudflare-docs/content/ssl/concepts.md

 ### Origin certificate

 [Origin certificates](/ssl/origin-configuration/) guarantee the security and authentication on the other side of the network, between Cloudflare and the origin server of your website or application.
-Origin cetificates are managed on your origin server.
+Origin certificates are managed on your origin server.

 [SSL/TLS encryption modes](/ssl/origin-configuration/ssl-modes/) control whether and how Cloudflare will use both these ceritifcates, and you can choose between different modes on the [SSL/TLS overview page](https://dash.cloudflare.com/?to=/:account/:zone/ssl-tls).